 Deputy Director of the U.S. Fish and Wildlife Service

-Greg Sheehan is serving in the “newly created position” of “deputy director of the U.S. Fish and Wildlife Service,” and will “serve as acting head of the agency until a director is named and confirmed.”
-Sheehan is “primarily… responsible for protecting imperiled species and enforcing hunting and fishing regulations.”
+From June 2017 to August 2018, Greg Sheehan served in the “newly created position” of “deputy director of the U.S. Fish and Wildlife Service,” and served “as acting head of the agency.”
+In this role, Sheehan was “primarily… responsible for protecting imperiled species and enforcing hunting and fishing regulations.”
+Sheehan left the Interior Department in August 2018.

 Greg Sheehan “grew up in Utah,” and went to Utah State University where he got his undergraduate degree in business administration and finance.
 After college, Sheehan “worked with the Air Force as a civilian” for six years where he “correct[ed] inefficiencies in cost and pricing between the Air Force and major Defense Department contractors.”
 Sheehan then served in “Utah’s wildlife division for more than two decades,” most recently serving as the director of Utah’s Division of Wildlife Resources.
 Sheehan is also “a lifelong hunter, angler, and aspiring wildlife photographer.”